fleetdm/fleet/docs/Using Fleet/segment-hosts.md

 > using the new team enroll secret.
 Alternatively, you can transfer the host via the Fleet UI, the
 > fleetctl CLI using `fleetctl hosts transfer`, or the [transfer host API endpoint](https://fleetdm.com/docs/using-fleet/rest-api#transfer-hosts-to-a-team).

-## Transfer hosts to a team

-To transfer a host to a team:

-1. In the top navigation, select **Hosts**.

-2. Using the checkboxes in the Hosts table, select the hosts you'd like to transfer.

-3. In the Hosts table header select **Transfer to team**.

-4. Choose the team you'd like to transfer the hosts to and confirm the action.

-## Add users to a team

-Global users cannot be added to a team.

-To add users to a team:

-1. In the top navigation, select **Settings** and then, in the sub-navigation, select **Teams**.

-2. Find your team and select it.

-3. To the left of the search box, select **Add users**.

-4. Select one or more users by searching for their full name and confirm the action.

-Users will be given the [Observer role](https://fleetdm.com/docs/using-fleet/permissions#team-member-permissions) when added to the team.
-You can then [edit a member's role](#edit-a-members-role).

-## Edit a user's role on a team

-To edit a user's role on a team:

-1. In the top navigation, select **Settings** and then, in the sub-navigation, select **Teams**.

-2. Find your team and select it.

-3. In the users table, select the **Actions** button for the user you'd like to edit and then select **Edit**.

-4. In the teams section of the form, to the right of the team you'd like to change the users role on, select the new role.

-5. Confirm the action.

-## Remove a user from a team

-To remove a user from a team:

-1. In the top navigation, select **Settings** and then, in the sub-navigation, select **Teams**.

-2. Find your team and select it.

-3. In the Members table, select the **Actions** button for the user you'd like to edit and then select **Remove**.

-4. Confirm the action.

-## Delete a team

-To delete a team:

-1. In the top navigation, select **Settings** and then, in the sub-navigation, select **Teams**.

-2. Find your team and select it.

-3. On the right side, select **Delete team** and confirm the action.

 <meta name="pageOrderInSection" value="1000">
 <meta name="description" value="Learn how to group hosts in Fleet to apply specific queries, policies, and agent options using teams.">